zirlp/zirlp/README.md

   manufacturing industry and used to high-pressure work environments; I am looking for my ideal place to work where I can continue learning day by day and also have enough free time for myself.
-  In addition, I have ease of communication with other people such as co-workers, supliers or contracctors, even though I’m a bit of an introvert.
 </p>

 ## 🧰 Languages and tools